-Cumbria SCP has produced a Summary of Allegations Management Procedures Flowchart which can be found at Appendix D. A copy of this flow chart is provided to all individuals working in school and to new starters as part of their Induction.
+Cumbria SCP has produced a Summary of Allegations Management Procedures Flow chart which can be found at Appendix D. A copy of this flow chart is provided to all individuals working in school and to new starters as part of their Induction.

-The member of staff to whom the allegation is reported will:
+The member of staff to whom the concern/allegation is reported will:

 - treat the matter seriously; - ensure that, where necessary, the child receives appropriate medical attention; - make a written record of the information using the child's/parent's own words, including when the alleged incident took place; who was present; and what happened; - sign and date the written record; - report the matter immediately to the Head teacher or deputy in his/her absence.
-Where the Head teacher is the subject of an allegation, the allegation will be reported to the Chair of Governors.
+Where the Head teacher is the subject of a concern/allegation, or a situation where there is a conflict of interest in reporting the matter to the Head teacher, the concern/allegation will be reported to the Chair of Governors.
 In all instances, the most senior person (Head teacher or Chair of Governors) will be the allocated the role of 'Case Manager'.
 Confidentiality must be maintained at all times.

-Initial Action by the Case Manager
+Initial action by the Case Manager

-The Case Manager will immediately discuss the allegation with the Local authority appointed Designated Officer (DO) and within 1 working day.
-The purpose of an initial discussion is for the DO and the Case Manager to consider the nature, content and context of the allegation and agree a course of action.
+The Case Manager will immediately discuss the concern/allegation with the Local authority appointed Designated Officer (DO) and within 1 working day.
+The purpose of an initial discussion is for the DO and the Case Manager to consider the nature, content and context of the concern/allegation and agree a course of action.
 To inform the initial course of action, the following may be required:

-- written details of the allegation signed and dated by the person receiving the allegation; - any other information and names of any potential witnesses; - a chronology of significant events; - information already known about those involved, including previous history, other allegations made by the child or family and the individual's current contact with children; - checks on any historic incident(s) or logbooks.
+- written details of the concern/allegation signed and dated by the person receiving the initial concern/allegation report; - any other information and names of any potential witnesses; - a chronology of significant events; - information already known about those involved, including previous history, other concerns/allegations made by the child or family and the individual's current contact with children; - checks on any historic incident(s) or logbooks.

 There may be situations when the Case Manager will want to involve the Police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
-Where there is no such evidence, the Case Manager should discuss the allegations with the DO to help determine whether Police involvement is necessary.
+Where there is no such evidence, the Case Manager should discuss the concerns/allegations with the DO to help determine whether Police involvement is necessary.

-To report a concern in writing to the DO, the notification form (available either from the Cumbria SCP website or from the KAHSC website) must be used.
-The form can also be accessed by the following link: DO - Allegation Notification Form (Doc).
+To report a concern in writing to the DO, the notification form (available from the Cumbria SCP website) must be used.
+The form can also be accessed by the following link: DO - Allegation Notification Form.